Chapter 37 : Curious Cousins

 “Are you introducing Scorpius to everyone today?” he asked as a cool breeze rustled through their hair.

-“Hey,” Victoire called out as they approached.
+“Good morning!”
+Victoire called out as they approached.
 “I feel like I haven’t seen all of you in ages.”

-She smiled.
+Victoire smiled, and Rose could have sworn that a dreamy look appeared in her eyes.
 “But so much can happen in a few months, can’t it?”

-“Wow, Teddy, now you really will be part of the family, and I don’t have to live with James.”
+“Wow, Teddy, now you really will be part of the family, and I don’t even have to live with James.”

 Dominique caught Rose’s eye and seemed to understand her predicament.
 “I know,” she said dryly.
 “Can you believe we’re letting that rabble into the family?”